 MORE ABOUT THE JUNKLUGGERS OF THE COASTAL EMPIRE

-Founded as Interstate Stations in 1963 by Robert Demere, Enmark Stations, Inc., operating as enmarket, is a family-run business committed to offering its customers top-notch service and superior products.
-Today, the Savannah-based company, which celebrated its 50-year anniversary in 2013, operates 60 stores in Georgia, South Carolina and North Carolina.
-Enmarket’s mission is to Enrich Life!
+Founded as Interstate Stations in 1963 by Robert Demere, Enmark Stations, Inc., which operates as Enmarket, is a family-run business committed to offering its customers top-notch service and superior products.
+Today, the Savannah-based company, which celebrated its 50-year anniversary in 2013, operates 90 stores in Georgia, South Carolina and North Carolina.
+Enmarket’s mission is to Enrich Life.
 Stores offer freshly prepared food and healthy snacks, high-quality double filtered gasoline, beverages, lottery services and more.
 Enmarket customers can save up to $.10 per gallon by using the company’s Cash Card, a reloadable stored-value card that can be used directly at the pump.
-Coupons, promotions, and a location finder are available on the free mobile app.
-For more information on enmarket, please call 912-236-1331 or visit www.enmarket.com, or visit one of Enmarket’s social media pages.
+Coupons, promotions and a location finder are available on the free Enmarket mobile app.
+For more information, please call 912-236-1331, visit www.enmarket.com, or visit one of Enmarket’s social media pages.
 Enmarket is a subsidiary of Savannah-based Colonial Group, Inc.

 Director of Marketing